github/janky/README.md

 Janky is designed to be deployed to [Heroku](https://heroku.com).

-Grab all the necessary files from [this gist][gist]:
+Grab all the necessary files from [the gist][gist]:

-    $ git clone gist://gist.github.com/123 janky
+    $ git clone gist://gist.github.com/1497335 janky

 Then push up it to a new Heroku app: